+Genesis 14:14-16: "And when Abram heard
-Genesis 14:14: "And when Abram heard that his brother was taken captive, he armed his trained servants, born in his own house, three hundred and eighteen, and pursued them unto Dan.

-15 And he divided himself against them, he and his servants, by night, and smote them, and pursued them unto Hobah, which is on the left hand of Damascus.
-16 And he brought back all the goods, and also brought again his brother Lot, and his goods, and the women also, and the people."
+that his brother was taken captive, he armed his trained servants, born in his own house, three hundred and eighteen, and pursued them unto Dan.
+And he divided himself against them, he and his servants, by night, and smote them, and pursued them unto Hobah, which is on the left hand of Damascus.
+And he brought back all the goods, and also brought again his brother Lot, and his goods, and the women also, and the people."

-This is when we meet a man named Melchizedek.
+This is when we meet a mysterious man named Melchizedek.
 When the king of Sodom came out to meet the victorious Abraham, Melchizedek came as well:

-Genesis 14:17: "And the king of Sodom went out to meet him after his return from the slaughter of Chedorlaomer, and of the kings that were with him, at the valley of Shaveh, which is the king's dale.

-18 And Melchizedek king of Salem brought forth bread and wine: and he was the priest of the most high God.

-19 And he blessed him, and said, Blessed be Abram of the most high God, possessor of heaven and earth:

-20 And blessed be the most high God, which hath delivered thine enemies into thy hand.
+Genesis 14:17-20: "And the king of Sodom went out to meet him after his return from the slaughter of Chedorlaomer, and of the kings that were with him, at the valley of Shaveh, which is the king's dale.
+And Melchizedek king of Salem brought forth bread and wine: and he was the priest of the most high God.
+And he blessed him, and said, Blessed be Abram of the most high God, possessor of heaven and earth: And blessed be the most high God, which hath delivered thine enemies into thy hand.
 And he gave him tithes of all."

-This is the first and only time that the mysterious Melchizedek appears.
-He is a very unusual and unexpected character.
-First of all, Melchizedek is the king of Salem.
+This is the first and only time in the Bible that Melchizedek appears.
+He is a very unusual and unexpected character!
+First of all, Melchizedek was the king of Salem.
 The city of Salem (which literally means "Peace") is very famous; the rest of the Bible refers to it as Jerusalem.
-Melchizedek, then, was king over Jerusalem in the time of Abraham.
+This means Melchizedek was king over Jerusalem in the time of Abraham.

-Melchizedek was not just a king, though; he was also a priest.
-Verse 18 tells us that he was "the priest of the most high God".
+Melchizedek was not just a king, though.
+He was also a priest!
+Verse 18 tells us that he was "the priest of the most high

+God".
 This makes him both a king and a priest, which is an unusual combination.

-Right from the start we can see parallels between Melchizedek and Jesus.
-Jesus is also a king; during the Millennial Kingdom He will reign over the entire world.
-Jesus is also our high priest, who gave His own life for us and who intercedes on our behalf.
-Also, like Melchizedek, Jesus will one day reign as king from Jerusalem.
+Right from the start we can see the parallels between Melchizedek and Jesus.
+Jesus is also a king (Revelation 19:16); during the Millennial Kingdom He will reign over the entire world.
+Jesus is also our high priest, who gave His own life for us and who intercedes on our behalf (Hebrews 3:1).
+Like Melchizedek, Jesus will one day reign as king from Jerusalem.

-It is interesting that Melchizedek was not just a priest, but was a priest "of the most high God".
-Melchizedek is not a descendent of Abraham; he was not a Jew, a Levite, or (as far as we know) even a relative.
-To find someone back then who was not related to Abraham but who still worshiped the most high God is quite amazing; to find someone who not only worshiped God but who was also a king and a priest is even more amazing.
-Melchizedek simply comes out of nowhere and then disappears.
-We don't know anything about his ancestry or how he came to be king.
+It's interesting that Melchizedek wasn't just a priest but was a priest "of the most high God".
+Melchizedek isn't a descendant of Abraham.
+He wasn't a Jew or a Levite.
+To find someone in this era who wasn't related to Abraham but still worshiped the most high God is amazing.
+To find someone who not only worshiped God but was both a king and a priest is even more amazing!
+Melchizedek comes out of nowhere and then disappears.
+The Bible doesn't tell us anything about his ancestry or how he came to be both priest and king.
 His past is shrouded in mystery.

 One thing we do know is that as great as Abraham was, Melchizedek was even greater.
-We know this because Abraham actually gave a tithe of the loot to Melchizedek:
+We know this because Abraham gave a tithe of the loot to Melchizedek: